ErpNetDocs/tech/advanced/scripting/domain-model/special-types.md

 The @@name Domain Model provides a set of advanced types designed to address complex business requirements, including custom properties, multilingual data, precise amounts, and quantities.

+All special types are defined in the `Domain.Types` namespace.

 This section describes how to work with these types in your scripts.

 ## Custom properties